 There is growing agreement among scholars that learners understand, experience, and study the world through and with their bodies.
 While the philosophical underpinnings of embodied cognition continue to spark contemporary debates, there is no doubt that thinking occurs in action and not only in the head or the brain.

-With my research, I venture outside of narrowly understood views of cognition to advance and enrich our understanding of embodied science education.
+With my research, I venture outside of narrowly understood views of cognition to advance and enrich our understanding of embodied science cognition.
 A greater appreciation of the embodied mechanisms of science learning can improve instructional practices and make science more accessible to a broader range of students.

 * Can't access the papers?
 Get in touch!